eleemosynator/writeups/flare-on-6/12 - help/readme.md

 the crash-dump OS version as Windows 6.1.7601.18741.[&#x21a9;](#a_winver)

 <b id="f_net_activity">2.</b> I zoomed in on these particular connections because the ports 4444, 6666, 7777, 8888
-and very unsual, do not have any standard services associated with them and all appear to be related to the same underlying process.
-Also 4444 was the bakdoor port installed by the [Blaster Worm](http://virus.wikidot.com/blaster).
+and very unusual, do not have any standard services associated with them and all appear to be related to the same underlying process.
+Also 4444 was the backdoor port installed by the [Blaster Worm](http://virus.wikidot.com/blaster).
 So there is that as well. [&#x21a9;](#a_net_activity)

 <b id="f_hostname">3.</b> We can also get the victim host name by checking `HKLM\CurrentControlSet\Control\ComputerName\ActiveComputerName` using